Architecture in Product-Led Organizations: Learning From Customer-Centric Fields

 Product Development

-The Escaping the Build Trap book is a guide intended to help organizations shift their focus from simply building and shipping products to creating value for their customers.
-The “build trap” refers to the common pitfall where companies become fixated on building more features and products without considering whether they meet customer needs or generate desired outcomes.
+Escaping the Build Trap is a guide for organizations that need to shift from simply building and shipping to creating value.
+The “build trap” is the common pattern in which companies focus on more features and more output without validating whether those features meet real customer needs or produce meaningful outcomes.

 - Know how a good product development process looks like